 A handy garage furnished me with drinks and snacks and then I set off along the A48 towards Margam and Port Talbot.
 I had at least three miles of walking beside a main road ahead of me, which wasn’t exactly the highlight of the day, but the Bridgend District Turnpike Trust had apparently had the foresight to make it a little more interesting by erecting these at one mile intervals in 1841:

-After a while large hills began to loom up on the right hand side of the road, while on the left the tall the big hedges gave way to low fencing.
+After a while large hills began to loom up on the right hand side of the road, while on the left the tall hedges gave way to low fencing.

 The A48 met the M4 at a large roundabout just outside Margam and the footpath joined a cycle route that led off into the back streets of this Port Talbot suburb.